openspending/openspending/doc/model/design.rst

 ``mapping``.

-The ``mapping`` section defines a set of fields to define the dataset model, each of which that can have one of four types (see the section on OLAP in OpenSpending for a more detailed explanation):
+The ``mapping`` section defines a set of fields to define the dataset model, each of which that can have one of four types (see :ref:`olap-intro` for a more detailed explanation):

  * ``measure`` to define a monetary attribute, such as the transaction amount.
    In fact, if a field called ``amount`` exists, it will always be considered a